Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\paragraph{ID1.2.
-Types of Data Products.} We identified two types of data products: atomic data products and composite data products.
-The first type uses data from data source systems (\eg operational databases, external APIs, and sensors) as its source data and transforms it into the desired format.
-The processed data is then provisioned as a product to be consumed by the organization's end-users or downstream data products.
-Gray literature refers to atomic data products as source-aligned because they mostly ingest data from the operational source systems.
-Composite data products use other data products (both basic or composite data products) for their source data and integrate them to create new value-added products.
-Gray literature also categorizes composite data products as aggregates and consumer-aligned data products.
-Compared to the aggregate, customer-aligned data products are generally not sold as data products to other domains; instead, they serve data to implement the end-user use cases of the organization readily.
+Zhamak~\cite{S1,S2,dehghani2022data} mentioned three types of data products: source-aligned, aggregates, and consumer-aligned.
+The gray literature also uses the same terminology for categorizing data products.
+Source-aligned data products~\cite{S6,S20,S87,S88,S99,S106,S110,S112} ingest and process data from source systems such as operational databases, external APIs, and sensors.
+The processed data is then offered as a product to be consumed by the organization's end-users or downstream data products.
+The aggregate data products~\cite{S38,S86,S110} compose the data from the upstream data products to produce the value-added data for downstream consumers.
+Compared to the aggregates, consumer-aligned data products~\cite{S6,S87,S88,S95,S96,S98,S109,S110,S112} are generally not sold as data products to other domains; instead, they serve data to implement the end-user use cases of the organization.

 \Cref{fig:dataproduct-example} shows data products spread across domains.
-Some data products, \eg product search, order, and invoice, are atomic products.
+Some data products, \eg product search, order, and invoice, are source-aligned products.
 They mostly ingest raw data from the underlying operational data sources (\eg product and order databases), clean and transform the raw data, and store them locally.
-They also provide the interfaces to serve their local domain data to upstream data products.
-The composite data products, \eg 360-degree customer views, product recommendations, and funnel analytic dashboards, aggregate data from atomic or other composite data products.
-Some data products, \eg funnel analytics and CRM dashboards, primarily serve end-users.
+They also provide the interfaces to serve their local domain data to other data domains.
+The aggregate data products, \eg 360-degree customer views and product recommendations, aggregate data from one or more domains and offer as a value-added product to one or more domains.
+Some data products, \eg funnel analytics and CRM dashboards, primarily serve end-users (\ie consumer-aligned data products).

-\paragraph{ID1.3.
-Characteristics of Data Products.} From the gray literature, we identified eight attributes of a high-quality data product.
+\paragraph{Characteristics of Data Products.} Zhamak initially introduced six properties for a data product~\cite{S2} and later added two properties~\cite{dehghani2022data}.
+From the gray literature, we tried to identify the practitioner's perspectives on them.

-\begin{description} \item[ID1.3.1.
-Discoverable.]
-Discoverability aims to overcome the high costs and friction of data discovery in centralized data architectures.
-Data consumers should be able to discover the data products in an organization easily.
-Gray literature recommends using a central data/product catalog.
-All products and their metadata should be published in the catalog so consumers can browse and search for data products easily.